 In advance of setting out the results of the assessment of the Strategy, an overview of the demand it seeks to serve is required.
-It is anticipated that travel demand will increase by 25% between 2011 and 2035.
+In determining the future demand for use in the strategy modelling a population growth and distribution was derived, based on the Regional Planning Guidelines for the Greater Dublin Area 2010-2022 in combination with local authority Development Plan Core Strategies and Local Area Plans.
+The distribution of employment and other destination land uses was also informed by these sources.
+Utilising this information, it is estimated that all day travel demand will increase by 26% between 2011 and 2035.
 The following map illustrates the spatial distribution of growth in the GDA, with each red dot corresponding to a settlement (as defined in Chapter 3), while the graph below shows the growth in trips per corridor.